bitinn/doc-sniff/README.md

 - application/rdf+xml
 - application/octet-stream

-But it does not attempt to be overzealous at correcting subtypes; see example 3 above, if original mime is acceptable, it will not be changed.
+It does not attempt to be overzealous at correcting subtypes; see example 3 above, if original mime is acceptable, it will not be replaced.

 # API